robertamuller/Sorting_Algorithms/README.md

 Payload: 16 22 28 36 50 63 78 84 87 87 93 94
 Payload: 16 22 28 36 50 63 78 84 87 87 93 94
 ```
-## Test with a list with 10000 elements
+## Test of a list with 10000 elements

 Since the list is too big, we may just take a look of the first and last 5 elements